-For those of you who follow me on social media, you will often see my mantra from Finding Nemo, “Just Keep Swimming!” or a little fish emoji.
+If you follow me on social media, you have seen my mantra from Finding Nemo, “Just Keep Swimming!” or a little fish emoji.

-What in the world does this have to do with parenting a food allergic child?
+What in the world does this have to do with parenting a child with food allergies?

-Disclaimer: I do not work for Disney Pixar.
-I am simply a big fan of this movie because I am a mom who has been through a lot, raising a child with multiple food allergies.
+I do not work for Disney Pixar.
+I am a just big fan of this movie.
+Why?
+I am a mom, who has been through a lot, while raising a child with multiple food allergies.

 ✅ Watch Finding Nemo.

 ✅ Put yourself in the character of Marlin.